Miladeb77/hello-world/README.md

   Compares your local panel version against the latest signed-off version in PanelApp.

 - **Gene List Comparison**
-  - Compares your local gene list against the *same version* in PanelApp.
+  - Compares your local gene list against the gene list with the *same panel version* in PanelApp.
-  - If your local version is outdated, also compares your gene list against the *most recent* signed-off version.
+  - If your local panel version is outdated, also compares your gene list against the gene list with the *most recent* signed-off panel version in PanelApp.

 - **Filtered Gene Retrieval**
-  Fetches only high-confidence genes from PanelApp (marked **Expert Review Green**).
+  Fetches only high-confidence signed-off genes from PanelApp (marked **Expert Review Green**).

 - **Automated Reporting**
   Generates a timestamped `.txt` report with all findings.

 - **Logging**
-  Creates a detailed, timestamped log file for each run in the `logs/` directory.
+  Creates a timestamped log file for each run in the `logs/` directory.

 ---